raschke-chainsulting/crowdfunding/README.md

 Goerli: [0xe8E7405e983FE210539Bc23218627e16B371100E](https://goerli.etherscan.io/address/0xe8E7405e983FE210539Bc23218627e16B371100E#code)

+## Code coverage

+You can see the overall test coverage for the smart contracts at [here](https://raw.githack.com/raschke-chainsulting/crowdfunding/master/coverage/index.html)

 ## Available Scripts

 The following scripts are available to interact with this repository.
 They include compilation, testing, code coverage, documentation generation, deployment and verification of deployed contracts.